-As for a lower bound for the MIS task, M{\' e}tivier et al.~\cite{MRSZ11} observed that the work of Kothapalli et~al.\@ on distributed coloring~\cite{KSOS06} implies a $\Omega(\log n)$ lower bound on the complexity of finding MIS in the beeping model, through the reduction of Wattenhofer~\cite{Watt07}.
+As for a lower bound for the MIS task, M{\' e}tivier et al.~\cite{MRSZ11} observed that the work of Kothapalli et~al.\@ on distributed coloring~\cite{KSOS06} implies an $\Omega(\log n)$ lower bound on the complexity of finding MIS in the beeping model, through a reduction by Wattenhofer~\cite{Watt07}.

-\subsection{Leader Election}
+\subsubsection{Leader Election}

-Many distributed tasks begin at some designated node, \emph{a leader}, whose role is to initiate or coordinates the progress of the required distributed task.
-The task of electing a leader assumes that the nodes begin with some identifier (possibly chosen at random by the node itself).
+Many distributed tasks begin at some designated node, \emph{a leader}, whose role is to initiate or coordinate the progress of the required distributed task.
+The task of electing a leader assumes that the nodes begin with some identifier (possibly chosen at random by the node itself), otherwise deterministic leader election is sometimes impossible~\cite{AttiyaW2004}.
 At the end of the protocol all nodes must output the same identifier of a node, elected to be the leader.
-This task basically amounts to breaking symmetry among all participant.
+This task basically amounts to breaking symmetry among all participants.

 The state of the art is a leader election algorithm in the $BL$ beeping model by Dufoulon, Burman and Beauquier~\cite{DBB18} which has a round complexity of $O(D + \log n)$ where $D$ is the diameter of the network.
-Simulating this protocol gives \begin{theorem} There exists an efficient randomized leader election protocol in the noisy beeping model that takes $O(D\log n+\log^2n)$ rounds and succeeds with high probability. \end{theorem}
+Simulating this protocol gives: \begin{theorem} There exists an efficient randomized leader election protocol in the noisy beeping model that takes $O(D\log n+\log^2n)$ rounds and succeeds with high probability. \end{theorem}

 A lower bound of $\Omega(D+\log n)$ rounds for electing a leader follows from~\cite{NO02,GLS12}, see also~\cite{GH13}.

 \goodbreak